datapractice/machinelearners/proposal.md

 ## Timetable

-Many of the chapter exist in draft form, or as conference papers.
+All chapters exist in draft form.
 Writing an introduction, conclusion, and revising the drafts will take roughly 11 months.
 - draft conclusion: 1 month
 - draft introduction: 1 month
 - draft chapter 2: 2 months